ShifaTaheniyath/FUTURE_DS_02/README.md

-(Optional: Power BI / Looker Studio – for dashboard visualization)

-📂 Dataset

-The analysis is based on the following public dataset:

-Facebook Ads Performance Dataset – Kaggle
+📂 Dataset The analysis is based on the following public dataset: Facebook Ads Performance Dataset – Kaggle